-Department of Industry—Water is Australia's largest water monitoring agency.
+Department of Planning, Industry and Environment—Water is Australia's largest water monitoring agency.
 Over 5,000 monitoring stations measure the quality and quantity of water in rivers, streams, groundwater and dams across New South Wales.
 About 900 of these stations continuously monitor water sources delivering real-time data through digital electronic technology.

 You can view real-time data from the department and other NSW agencies on the Real-time data website.

 We provide real-time reports on: